IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.1.1 Actor Descriptions and Actor Profile Requirements

 The IUA actors are expected to be combined with other actors that perform HTTP RESTful transactions.
-Combining an Authorization Client with another actor means that this other actor will provide an authorization token as part of the HTTP transaction to a HTTP RESTful server.
-It may perform the Get Authorization transaction to obtain the authorization token.
+Combining an Authorization Client with another actor means that this other actor will provide an access token as part of the HTTP transaction to a HTTP RESTful server.
+It may perform the Get Authorization [ITI-71] transaction to obtain the access token.
 The corresponding HTTP RESTful server should be combined with the Resource Service to indicate that the server can perform access control.

 #### 34.1.1.1 Authorization Client

-The Authorization Client performs the network transactions and user interactions needed to obtain an authorization token and to attach that token to transactions to indicate that those transactions are authorized.
+The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that those transactions are authorized.
 An Authorization Client in IUA supports the following associated transactions:

--   The Incorporate Authorization Token transaction -- In this case the authorization token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
+-   The Incorporate Authorization Token transaction -- In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
 This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server for a particular kind of service and particular device by an authenticated person.

--   The Get Authorization Token -- In this use, the authorization client interacts with an Authorization service and Authentication Service as needed to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by a particular person.
+-   The Get Authorization Token -- In this use, the Authorization Client actor interacts with an Authorization Server to obtain a token that indicates HTTP RESTful transactions for a particular kind of service and device are authorized by a particular person.
 This will often include various interactions with the user for authentication purposes.
 Those interactions are outside the scope of this profile, and may involve biometric or other identification activities.
 The resulting token is saved for later use by the authorization client.
 These tokens are not themselves protected from copying or modification, so they must be protected by the Authorization Client and transactions.

 #### 34.1.1.2 Authorization Server

-The Authorization Server provides authorization tokens to requesting clients.
+TBD: The Authorization Server provides access tokens to requesting clients.
 In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL, and other information to determine whether HTTP RESTful transactions are allowed.
 If they are allowed, the Authorization Server provides a token indicating that HTTP RESTful service access is authorized.

 #### 34.1.1.3 Resource Server

 The Resource Server provides services that need authorization.
-In IUA the Resource Server accepts a HTTP RESTful transaction request with an authorization token attached.
-It evaluates the authorization token to verify that the Authorization Server has already determined that this transaction is authorized.
+In IUA the Resource Server accepts a HTTP RESTful transaction request with an access token attached.
+It evaluates the access token to verify that the Authorization Server has authorized the transaction.
 The Resource Server must enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
 The Resource Server may then allow the transaction to proceed, subject to access control constraints that may also be in place.

 Notes:

-1. For implementation and deployment reasons the Resource Server and Authorization Server can be grouped into an integrated product together with user authentication, access control, and other services.
+1. For implementation and deployment reasons the Resource Server and Authorization Server MAY be grouped into an integrated product together with user authentication, access control, and other services.

 2. Many Resource Servers will perform additional access control decisions and may restrict responses even for authorized transactions.

 3. Resource Server MAY declare support for IUA in their CapabilityStatement using the element **CapabilityStatement.rest.security.**

 ## 34.2 IUA Actor Options